4 DAYS FROM $2,499

 4 DAYS FROM $1,199

-You are cordially invited to come aboard Vantage’s 2023 President’s Club departure of Castles & Cliffs: Circumnavigating Ireland & Beyond — an unforgettable NEW 2023 journey!
-Brimming with exclusive features, this once-in-a-lifetime cruise will sail round-trip from Dublin, tracing Wales, Ireland, and Northern Ireland.
-But that’s not all: As President’s Club members, you’ll enjoy 6 exclusive additional features, including visiting a farm in Connemara and a culinary walking tour of energetic Galway.
-Join us — we’re thrilled to honor you!
+You are cordially invited to come aboard Vantage’s annual 2023 President’s Cruise: Castles & Cliffs: Circumnavigating Ireland & Beyond — an unforgettable NEW 2023 journey!
+Brimming with included features, this once-in-a-lifetime cruise will sail round-trip from Dublin, tracing Wales, Ireland, and Northern Ireland.
+But that’s not all: on this special departure, you’ll enjoy 6 additional features, including visiting a farm in Connemara and a culinary walking tour of energetic Galway!

 But beyond the sweeping panoramas, this journey also overflows with culture and history.
 Step back in time when you tour ancient castles with near-mythical views.
 Savor a traditional banquet dinner and soul-stirring Irish tales at Dunguaire Castle, built in 1520 on the picturesque shores of Galway Bay.
 Learn about the civil rights struggle at the Museum of Free Derry in Northern Ireland.
 Along the way, enjoy this journey’s standard 31 included features and Cultural Discoveries, including stories, curated lectures, and musical performances that will enhance your understanding of both contemporary and historic Irish life.